|I Want to Hold Your Hand

-A teenager at the 1964 Dallas Beatles concert, in five acts
+A teenager at the 1964 Dallas Beatles concert

-Taking residential streets to avoid traffic, Bob passed the 1950s-era ranch houses that would later become popular Mid-Century homes.
-At his own home, Bob, his brothers and his mother, gathered around the deluxe Hi-Fi cabinet in the living room to play the new record album.
-They all sat enamored and intrigued.
-This wasn't the typical sound of the day.
-It moved.
-It sang to them.
-It was fresh and invigorating.
-Though the media hype was just beginning, they knew this was going to be something very big.
-They heard, for the first time, songs that would later become classics.
-Within days, the Beatles would be on the Ed Sullivan Show, a popular variety show hosted by the ‘Talk of the Town’ master himself.
-There were puppets, circus acts, dancers, and, often, music for screaming teenagers: Elvis, Bobby Darin, and Bill Haley & His Comets’ Rock Around the Clock in August 1955, the first rock and roll song broadcast on national television.
+Taking residential streets to avoid traffic, I passed the late 1950s-era ranch houses that would later become popular as retro Mid-Century homes.
+At home, I, my brothers, and my mother gathered around the deluxe Hi-Fi cabinet in the living room to play the new album.
+This wasn't the typical sound of the day - Bobby Vinton, Lesley Gore, Gene Pitney.
+This was fresh and invigorating.
+Though the media hype was just beginning, we sensed this was going to be something very big.
+We listened to songs that would later become classics.

 Sunday night, February 9, 1964, about 7:15p

-The entire nation watched, well, at least 73 million of them - a record audience for a television show.
+The entire nation watched, well, at least 73 million of us - a record audience for a television show.
 Ed Sullivan introduced them,

 “And, now, (some screams) something for (louder screams) the kiddos (pandemonium screams) - The Beatles".